 In evolving job scopes, what I am highlighting is that there will always be different challenges in different stages of growth.
 A person in charge of marketing may have to cross over to customer service and learn good responsive customer service.
 A graphic designer may need to go through email marketing training with us to understand what is needed for that 1-second hook.

-This is the biggest advantage small businesses can provide for staff:- simple dress code, flexibility and accommodating to each staff's personal needs, and evolving job scope descriptions.
+simple dress code, flexibility and accommodating to each staff's personal needs, and evolving job scope descriptions.

 Use this to your advantage to recruit people that you can work with, for the long term.